20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 5-14 | Trip length: 3-5 days | Budget: $2,000-$3,500

-San Antonio punches well above its weight as a family destination because it pairs big-ticket theme parks (SeaWorld, Six Flags Fiesta Texas, Morgan's Wonderland) with a free-attraction roster that can carry an entire trip.
+San Antonio punches above its weight by pairing big-ticket theme parks (SeaWorld, Six Flags Fiesta Texas, Morgan's Wonderland) with a free-attraction roster that can carry an entire trip.
 The Alamo, River Walk, San Antonio Missions National Historical Park, and the Japanese Tea Garden all cost nothing.

-It's also one of the most affordable major cities for families — cost of living runs 8% below the national average, which translates to cheaper hotels, cheaper meals, and cheaper everything.
-A family that skips the theme parks entirely can have a packed five-day trip for under $2,000.
-Add SeaWorld or Six Flags, and you're still looking at $3,000-$3,500, which is half of an Orlando trip.
+It's one of the most affordable major cities for families — cost of living runs 8% below the national average.
+A family that skips the theme parks entirely can have a packed five-day trip for under $2,000; add SeaWorld or Six Flags and it's $3,000–$3,500 — half of an Orlando trip.

 Beach Destinations Kids Actually Love

-Not all beaches work for families.
-Kids need gentle waves, wide sand, and things to do beyond sitting still.
-The four beaches below passed a simple test: do children actually ask to come back?
-Parents consistently say yes to all of them.
+Not all beaches work for families — kids need gentle waves, wide sand, and things to do beyond sitting still.
+The four below pass a simple test: do children ask to come back?
+Parents consistently say yes.

 Myrtle Beach, South Carolina